List of Teenage Mutant Ninja Turtles characters: Tatsu

-Tatsu is a Foot Clan Warrior and the Shredder's second-in-command in Teenage Mutant Ninja Turtles, Teenage Mutant Ninja Turtles II: The Secret of the Ooze, and the 2012 animated series.
+Tatsu is a Foot Clan Warrior and Shredder's second-in-command in Teenage Mutant Ninja Turtles, Teenage Mutant Ninja Turtles II: The Secret of the Ooze, and the 2012 animated series.

-In the films Tatsu is a skilled martial artist who oversees the training of Shredder's army; he rarely speaks except to Shredder or to give orders to the Foot Ninja or those training to join the ranks.
+In the films, Tatsu (portrayed by Toshishiro Obata and voiced by Michael McConnohie) is a skilled martial artist who oversees the training of Shredder's army.
+He rarely speaks except to Shredder or to give orders to the Foot Ninja or those training to join the ranks.
 He leads the attack on April O'Neil's home in the first film, and later fights with Casey Jones at the Foot lair.
 Though initially overpowering the vigilante, he is defeated after Casey finds a golf club among the various stolen items stockpiled by the Foot and uses it to subdue Tatsu.
-In the second film he is shown to have escaped police custody, and attempts to take leadership of the Foot until the Shredder is revealed to be still alive.
-He leads the Foot Ninja who steal the mutagen from TGRI, and helps oversee the rebuilding of the Foot army; however, he is easily defeated near the end of the film by the Turtles all slamming their back shells into him.
+In the second film, he is shown to have escaped police custody and attempts to take leadership of the Foot until Shredder is revealed to be still alive.
+He leads the Foot Ninja who steal the mutagen from TGRI and helps oversee the rebuilding of the Foot army.
+However, he is easily defeated near the end of the film by the Turtles all slamming their back shells into him.

-In the 2012 animated series Tatsu was reintroduced as a blind swordsman, but still the Shredder's loyal underling; here he was in charge of the Foot Clan in Japan whenever the Shredder was absent, and also mentored Karai.
-After the death of the Super Shredder he came to New York to seize control of the remainder of the Foot Clan from Tiger Claw, only to face the Turtles and Karai and be opposed by Tiger Claw.
+In the 2012 animated series, Hattori Tatsu (voiced by Michael Hagiwara) is a blind swordsman, but still Shredder's loyal underling.
+Here, he was in charge of the Foot Clan in Japan whenever Shredder was absent, and also mentored Karai.
+After the death of the Super Shredder, Tatsu came to New York to seize control of the remainder of the Foot Clan from Tiger Claw only to face the Turtles and Karai and be opposed by Tiger Claw.
+His soul is drained from him by Kavaxas.

-Despite being a minor character, Tatsu appears as a boss in Teenage Mutant Ninja Turtles: The Hyperstone Heist.
+Tatsu appears as a boss in Teenage Mutant Ninja Turtles: The Hyperstone Heist.